publictransitdata/ISMU/README.md

 > The ISMU directory contains two manifest files.
 One includes main.py (manifest_release.py) to auto-start the program on power-up, while the other excludes it so you can run the code manually from an IDE.

 > [!IMPORTANT]
-> You must have a `lang.py` file in your `config` directory.
-An English language file is included by default, but you can replace it with your preferred language.
+> Your lib directory must contain two specific files: `lang.py` and `font.py`.
+An English `lang.py` is included by default, though you can easily replace it with your preferred language.
+For the `font.py` file, please see the chapter on generating font files using the `write` library.

 #### 4. Deploying firmware to the device